-The Company recognizes the importance of all stakeholder groups whether it is the internal stakeholders such as shareholders, employees and management of the Company and subsidiaries or external stakeholders such as creditors, suppliers, customers, communities, government agencies and other related organizations whom we have an ongoing relationship and impact as the result of our business operations.
-We have identified our primary stakeholders as the picture showed below:

-The Company engages our stakeholder groups in a variety of ways, with the frequency and communication mechanisms based on the most effective means of facilitating dialogue.
-The Company has also provided channels on our website for any stakeholder to express his/her opinion and contact the Board of Directors in case they wish to contact the Board of Directors directly without going through the Management.
-The Board will treat such information seriously and will maintain utmost confidentiality.
+The Company recognizes the importance of all stakeholder groups whether it is the internal stakeholders such as shareholders, employees and management of the Company and subsidiaries or external stakeholders such as creditors, suppliers, customers, communities, government agencies and other related organizations whom the Company has an ongoing relationship and impact as a result of its business operations.
+The Company engages its stakeholder groups in a variety of ways, with the frequency and communication mechanisms based on the most effective means of facilitating dialogue.
+The Company has also provided channels on its website for any stakeholder to express his/her opinion and contact the Board of Directors in case they wish to contact the Board of Directors directly, without going through the Management.
+The Board has, and will continue to treat such information seriously and with utmost confidentiality.